 Bijou Raffle

 Can’t think of what to tangle today?
 What do you do, when you get stuck?
 You can always pull tangles, at random from your repertoire.
 But even that doesn’t always work out well or offer enough variation.
 What if you want to stretch your skills further, or go beyond a standard tile?
 Check out the latest offering from Eni Oken!
 The Bijou Raffle game is perfect!
 As you can see, I’m combining the lesson Bijou tiles with my own.
+My pile contains strings, types of tiles, techniques, and lots of other goodies from all of Eni’s Art Club lessons and other things I’ve learned in my Zentangle practice over the years.
+I’ve even included things that I want to try, but never have.

 Yesterday, I spent the morning with a group of friends who are also artists.
 While we chatted, each of us worked on our own projects.
 My project was to transfer some pictures of strings that I drew several years ago to bijou-sized tiles.
 I keep these in the front section of my bijou tangle index.
 Generally, when I tangle, I don’t have any problem creating a string.
 However, once in a while, I just want to push the easy button, and I will pick one of these little string examples and go with that.